How to Buy a Riad in Marrakech: The Complete Guide From Someone Who Did It

 I bought my riad in the medina in 2019.
 Before closing, I had looked at over 40 properties across three trips.
 I lost one deal because I was too slow.
 I pulled out of another because the structural survey terrified me.
 And I made more small mistakes than I care to count.

 This guide covers everything I wish I had read before I started.
-Whether you want to buy a riad in Morocco as a home, a guesthouse, or a rental investment, what follows is the honest version of how this process actually works.
+Whether you want to buy a riad in Marrakech as a foreigner for personal use, as a guesthouse, or as a rental investment, what follows is the honest version of how this process actually works.

 What You Need to Know Before You Even Start Looking